SimonWJohnson/Portfolio/README.md

 ![Screenshot of the Web Bookstore project](https://github.com/SimonWJohnson/Portfolio/blob/master/_ImageRepos/java_WebBookstoreProject.PNG)

 A Java Web project involving refactoring/reengineering a legacy online web based Java EE application to use the Model View Controller framework.

+## Agile Methodology and UML

+An example of a Student Enrollment System design using the Agile methodolgy in system design.
+This project demonstrates my ability to work effectively within a team, analyse system requirements, and design solutions using UML.
+A copy of the the final assignment, with each members contribution clearly labelled, can be found [here](https://docs.google.com/document/d/1w4dztovl1NZdbxhf-ak7HnbPiusMqQLX/edit?usp=sharing&ouid=107644545967943001838&rtpof=true&sd=true).